20 Rules of Writing from Stephen King

-But there’s nothing like actually reading about the craft of writing to make you feel like you’re procrastinating efficiently.
+And there’s nothing like reading about the craft of writing to make you feel like you’re procrastinating efficiently.
 Reading tips on writing–in the aptly titled, On Writing–from the prolific and wildly successful Stephen King is the inspirational kick-in-the pants we all need occasionally.
-If he's got 20 rules of writing, I'm taking notes.
+If he's got rules, I'm taking notes.

 Stephen King’s books have sold over 350 million copies in 40 different languages worldwide and he has a net worth of $500 million.
 So, I think he might know what he’s talking about.